-Figure 9.3: Ćuk converter output voltage response to a unit step disturbance in $v_g.$
+Figure 8.3: Ćuk converter output voltage response to a unit step disturbance in v_g .

-Figure 9.4: The Ćuk converter simulated in PECS.

-The PECS plot of these transients is shown in Figure 9.5.
+The PECS circuit is shown in Figure 8.4.
+The simulator was set up to check the performance of the nonlinear converter in response to a unit step up in v_g .
+The PECS plot of these transients is shown in Figure 8.5.
 Comparison of the MATLAB and PECS plots reveals that the linear model used in MATLAB is an acceptable model of the plant to use for control system design.